 Operating lease payments are recognised as an expense on a straight-line basis over the lease term.
 The difference between the amounts recognised as an expense and the contractual payments are recognised as an operating lease liability.
 This liability is not discounted.

 2. NEW STANDARDS AND INTERPRETATIONS

 2.1 Standards and interpretations effective and adopted in the current year

-In the current year, the company has adopted the following standards and interpretations that are effective for the current financial year and that are relevant to its operations:
+In the current year, the company has not adopted any new standards and interpretations.